 Another major concern was on part of the immigrants.
 Let us take a look at the actions that the newly elected president has in mind for the undocumented immigrants in the following lines.
 His presidential campaign was definitive on the subject of immigration and he is definitely taking the issue very carefully.

 Donald Trump has quietly made a point to eject any undocumented immigrants from the US soil, which is a move that seems impossible rather than impractical.
 Although, experts suggest that taking such an action will have an adverse on the labour market and affect the economy as a whole.
+Attorney Margo Chernysheva provides professional legal counsel to individuals and businesses on immigration and other legal matters with an international focus.

 Despite having a clarity in the terminology Trump surely has Syria on his list and has raised concerns about refugees being let in the country who were scrutinized for a couple of years before being allowed into the country.